docsifyjs/docsify/docs/embed-files.md

 This is a great way to embed content **seamlessly** in your docs, without sending someone to an external link.
 This approach is well-suited to reusing a gist of say installation instructions across doc sites of multiple repos.

-?> This approach works equally well with a gist owned by your account or by someone else.
+?> This approach works equally well with a gist owned by your account or by another user.

 Here is the format: